 When all the panels were bonded together, I coated the inside with several heavy coats of 105/206 and 501 White Pigment.
 Since the inside will be very wet and containers will bang around inside, a coat of pigmented epoxy was ideal.
 I then coated the entire exterior.
 I waited until it was assembled because I knew I would have to sand the outside to improve the appearance at the joints as well as imperfections in the plywood.
 After the epoxy cured, I painted the exterior with a white oil-based paint, then installed the hardware.

-The new cooler now lets the ice water drain overboard and provides a whole new storage area above the cooler.
+The new cooler I designed in Sketchup lets the ice water drain overboard and provides a whole new storage area above the cooler.
 In rough water, the bolts hold it in place without any problems.
 This was a great project that made a small improvement in an older boat which is just the type of thing that keeps “two foot-itis” (the desire to buy a boat two feet longer) away for another boating season.